 The high-voltage filter circuit usually consists of multiple filter capacitors in parallel.
 The main purposes are twofold: first, to filter out abnormal fluctuations in the bus voltage to ensure that the voltage supplied to the compressor is stable, preventing large voltage fluctuations from damaging the compressor; second, to absorb the ripple voltage generated by the compressor due to power changes, preventing the ripple generated by the compressor from affecting the vehicle and other high-voltage components.

-The IGBT is a crucial component in the AC controller.
-Generally, an electric automotive ac compressor consists of six IGBTs, which control the high-voltage circuit by turning the IGBTs on and off, driving the motor compressor to work.
+electric automotive ac compressor consists of six IGBTs, which control the high-voltage circuit by turning the IGBTs on and off, driving the motor compressor to work.
 Because the IGBT will conduct high voltage and frequently switch, its working environment is the harshest in the entire controller.
 Common IGBT failure modes include overcurrent, overvoltage, and overheating.
 To ensure that the IGBT works within an appropriate temperature range, many protection logics are usually added to the electric compressor controller.

 1.2 Low-Voltage Control Part